maximalist0/2026-01-fluid-dex-v2/README.md

 The rebalance function may fail under specific conditions if one of the amounts passed to the Liquidity Layer’s operate function is below the required minimum.
 This is an accepted limitation and does not affect core protocol functionality.

 5. Rounding during liquidation
-In the Money Market contracts, during liquidation, there are cases where a portion of the amount intended to be received by the liquidator may be skipped if it is less than one cent.
+In the Money Market contracts, during liquidation, there are cases where a portion of the amount intended to be received by the liquidator may be skipped if it is small.
 This is a deliberate rounding decision.

 6. Unsupported token decimals in Dex contracts
-Tokens with 15, 16, or 17 decimals are intentionally not supported in the Dex contracts due to internal precision and arithmetic constraints.
+Tokens with 15, 16, or 17 decimals are intentionally not supported in the Dex contracts

 7. Protocol fee and interest revenue accounting in Dex contracts The Dex contracts do not currently account for, or provide an on chain mechanism to collect, accrued protocol fees.
 This is a deliberate design choice made to reduce the gas cost of swaps.
 Additionally, in certain cases, eg interest accrued on LP fees that have not yet been collected, or interest on stored balances held by the DEX, is revenue to the protocol.
 This interest revenue is also not explicitly accounted for on-chain.
 Both protocol fees and interest related revenues can be calculated retrospectively using historical on-chain data and off-chain accounting mechanisms if required.